mildsunrise/quickvm/README.md

 ### Big codebases

-When running this at big codebases (500+ classes), it's a good idea to skip loading classes you don't care about, such as support library, google, etc. It's also better to log the error stream as well, so we can review the errors later.
+When running this at big codebases (500+ classes), it's better to skip loading classes you don't care about, such as support library, google, etc. It's also better to log the error stream as well, so we can review the errors later.